Al1M0HAMED/simple_shell/README.md

 # Simple Shell Project

-This is a simple shell program written in C. The shell provides a basic command-line interface that can execute commands, handle built-in commands, and search for executables in the PATH.
+## UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity
 <p align="center">
   <img src="https://miro.medium.com/v2/resize:fit:1400/1*WqxZ99tyXrI3aIYW8lLoHA.png" alt="logo">
 </p>